 We surround ourselves with discerning people who will be the first to step forward and say “Stop-What you are saying will hurt people.”

 Additional church governance of bloggers will not prevent the hijacking of the Christian doctrine.
-Those who are led to be detractors and destructive, can do so within the walls of a church just as easily as they can outside.
-There are several high visibility pastors who are teaching highly destructive message with the full support of their organizations.
+Those who are led to be detractors and destructive can do so within the walls of a church just as easily as they can outside.
+There are several high-visibility pastors who are teaching highly destructive messages with the full support of their organizations.

 A Better Response

 The question of organizational governance is quite different than the question of divine authority to preach and teach.
-When leaders are raised up through strong organizations, they get really good and replicating the beliefs, traditions, and attitudes of that organization.
-Although this makes the organization stable, it can be a double edged sword because longstanding bias is hard to uproot in tightly controlled systems.
+When leaders are raised up by strong organizations, they get really good and replicate the beliefs, traditions, and attitudes of that organization.
+Although this makes the organization stable, it can be a double-edged sword because longstanding bias is hard to uproot in tightly controlled systems.

 To insist that the internet is what creates Christian bloggers is to deny the role God plays in calling them to the greater church.